Template Inheritance and Reusability

 {/block}

-Also a block will always be created regardless of whether the surrounding {if} condition is evaluated to be true or false.
-Contrary to what you might think, this template does define a block.
+Also, a block will always be created regardless of whether the surrounding {if} condition is evaluated as true or false.
+So, even though it might not seem like it, this template does define the block.

 {if false}